- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 - 4.What does it mean when the battery icon turns yellow in the app?

-This means the voltage of the battery cell is below 3.62V and should be charged soon.
+This means the voltage of the battery cell is low and should be charged soon.
+Please be cautious when flying under this situation.

 - 5.Can I use Phantom 4 RTK batteries in low temperatures?

-The battery capacity (and therefore flight time) will sharply decrease in low temperatures (< -10℃).
-It is recommended to heat the batteries to 20℃ before flight to limit this effect.
+The battery capacity (and therefore flight time) will sharply decrease in low temperatures (< -10℃/14℉).
+It is recommended to heat the batteries to 20℃/68℉ before flying to limit this effect.
+For flight safety, the battery cannot be charged when the temperature is below 5℃/41℉ or above 40℃/104℉.

 This is a normal phenomenon.
 When batteries have been stored for a long time with over 65% of the charge remaining, an automatic discharging procedure is activated to decrease battery level to 65%, during which the batteries will heat up.